terroo/terroo.github.io/_posts/2023-10-26-create-2d-games-with-php-and-raylib.md

 Clean up used files:
 {% highlight bash %}
-CD ..
+cd ..
 rm -rf raylib-php
 {% endhighlight %}

 ---

-#04.
-Testing RayLib with PHP
+# 04. Testing RayLib with PHP
 Create a test file, example: `vim main.php`.

 Add the code below that only prints a sentence in the window that will open: